castaway/progtorial/ProgTorial-Web/tutorials/dbix-class/fromscratch.md

 While the table names in the database are often named using a plural, eg _users_, the corresponding Result class is usually named in the singular, as it respresents a single result, or row of the query.

-[%# Exercise, create empty result class packages for each of the tables named in the introduction %]

 The Schema class
 ----------------